5.30.23 Jackson Park II, Chicago, IL

 The White-eyed Vireo has one fossil discovered; a wing bone about 400,000 years old, from the late Pleistocene (or ice age).
 That bone is also the only fossil record for the entire family Vireonidae, or Vireos.

-This Yellow Warbler was posing in the sun, making for a beautiful pic.
+This Yellow Warbler was posing in the sun

 ...It then ate some termites.